maisonml/maisonml.github.io/about.md

 # About

-"Maison ML: Decoding everyday ML".
+"Maison ML: Data, Reports and Analyses of the COVID-19 Pandemic".
 {:.lead}

+### About Maison ML

-**Maison ML** was started by Dhivya Ravindran.
-She started Maison ML to serve as a everyday reference for Machine Learning and Data Science problems and situations faced by Data Scientists.
+**Maison ML** was started by Dhivya Ravindran to serve as an everyday reference of daily situation reports and trend analyses to track and monitor the **COVID-19 Pandemic**.

+### About the Author of Maison ML

-She was formerly working as a Senior Data Scientist in **BankBazaar.Com**, a neutral marketplace for financial products funded by the likes of **Amazon** and **Experian**.
+**Dhivya Ravindran** was formerly working as a Senior Data Scientist in **BankBazaar.Com**, a neutral marketplace for financial products funded by the likes of **Amazon** and **Experian**.
 She also worked as a Chief Data Scientist in **Grandatos**, a pioneering Analytics venture and also as a Senior Tech Engineer in **IBM** Global Business Services.

 She holds an Executive Programme in Global Business Management from **IIM Calcutta**, a premier business school in Asia and also a Masters in Industrial Engineering degree from **College of Engineering Guindy, Anna University** in India.